Need a credit limit increase on your Chase credit card, but not sure how to get it? You’re in the right place.

 The easiest way to increase your Chase credit limit is to open a new credit card.
 Chase has some of the best points-earning cards available, so as long as you are under “5/24” (5 or fewer new cards in the previous 24 months), opening a new card is a great way to increase your overall credit limit with Chase.

 Once you open your new card, you can often transfer some of the credit from the new card to another card if you would prefer your new credit to be on a different card.

 Here are some of the best card choices from Chase that can offer high credit limits:

-The Chase Freedom Unlimited Card is a great card to keep in your wallet long term because it has no annual fee.
+The Freedom Unlimited card is a great card to keep in your wallet long-term because it has no annual fee.
 It offers a great way to earn Chase Ultimate Rewards points with 1.5x cash back or points on all purchases.
 The minimum credit limit available for this card is $500.

 5. Call Chase Directly